 One minute your girls will be looking their best, preening those glossy feathers and strutting about the place looking fabulous.
 The next thing you know, their feathers are starting to drop!

-Please be assured, this is completely normal and all part of the natural cycle that your hens go through every year.
+But be assured, this is completely normal and all part of the natural cycle that your hens go through every year.

-Most hens will have their first moult around the age of 18 months, and while it is usually in the autumn, some hens will buck the trend and moult in the summer.
+Most hens will have their first moult around the age of 18 months, and whilst it is usually in the autumn, some hens will buck the trend and moult in the summer.
 On average, a moult can normally take from 8 to 12 weeks but can last longer.

 Top tips when your hens are moulting:

 - Did you know feathers are 80% protein?
 By switching to a higher protein feed, we can help our hens through the process by adding extra protein and calcium to their diets.

 - Colder weather will also speed up the process of new feathers growing back, so please don’t be tempted to knit a jumper for your hen, she is quite capable of producing her own new outfit.

 On our BHWT, we have many products that can give your hens a boost when they are going through a moult.

 Products such as Nettex Vit Boost Tonic can help to support chicken overall health, particularly in times of stress such as moulting, laying, heat stress, mite infestation, illness, or during the introduction of new birds to the flock.
 All you have to do is add it to their drinking water.

 Want something a little Zesty?
 The Verm-X Poultry Zest Pellets will do the trick.
 They act as a nutritional supplement that helps your birds to recover quickly after moulting.
 A natural formulation of spices and minerals is enriched with turmeric, ginger root, fenugreek and aniseed, with added sunflower oil on a micronized ground wheat.
 You can also continue to eat the eggs whilst your hens are these zesty pellets.